theforeman/foreman_content/README.md

 * Product    - The actual product you are managing, for example CentOS 6
 * Repository - list of repositories that belong to the above product, for example, CentOS 6.4 + CentOS updates.
+* Content View - a collection of cloned repositories

+## Create a Product

+If you are planning to sync non OS packages (e.g. 3rd party yum repo), you should first create a product, e.g. Foreman 1.2-stable, afterwards, you can add repositories to it.

 ## Syncing Repositories